top of page

 Ag Mechanics

 Agriculture Mechanics is a class designed for students interested in agriculture technology.
 The course emphasizes hands-on learning of physical science principles through a series of projects including arc and oxyacetylene welding, electricity, concrete and masonry work, and design and construction of wood and metal projects.
-This course will meet the one-year vocational education requirement at St. Helena High School.
+Within this course, career-based skill standards are practiced through student’s class-based Supervised Agricultural Experience Project and participation in leadership development activities through FFA.

 Advanced Ag Mechanics

+This course is designed for students who are interested in Ag technology.
 The course emphasizes hands-on learning by allowing the student to use mechanical skills to design, budget, and fabricate two semester-long projects.
 Students will use community input to help them decide what kind of agriculture project to build.
 The student project will be either sold through a community auction, used at home or used by the SHHS agriculture department.
+Within this course, career-based skill standards are practiced through student’s class-based Supervised Agricultural Experience Project and participation in leadership development activities through FFA.